-- Does Section 2 require the state to draw additional majority-Black districts even if those districts result in other districts that are unexplainable based on traditional districting principles in other parts of the state?
+- Does Section 2 require the state to increase its population deviations to create additional majority-Black districts?
+If so, how much and why? - Does Section 2 require the state to draw additional majority-Black districts even if those districts result in other districts that are unexplainable based on traditional districting principles in other parts of the state?
 If so, why, and are there any protections for traditional principles in non-majority-Black districts? - How many additional districts does Section 2 require?
-If the legislature is able to draw three additional majority-Black congressional districts, does Section 2 require it to keep adding districts up to proportionality so long as there are no "tentacles and appendages" (see Roberts, p.
+If the legislature is able to draw seven additional majority-Black legislative districts, does Section 2 require it to keep adding districts up to proportionality so long as there are no "tentacles and appendages" (see Roberts, p.
 12)?
 Or is that racial gerrymandering? - How can this Court determine the nature of the polarized voting without more evidence?

 Defendants submit that these questions are where Plaintiffs' lack of evidence is most glaring.
-If Plaintiffs had been able to explain the overall design of the other districts or provided evidence of racial voting behavior in primaries, then this case would be more like Allen.
+If Plaintiffs had submitted illustrative plans with the same population deviation and the same number of split counties, been able to explain the overall design of the other districts, or provided evidence of racial voting behavior in primaries, then this case would be more like Allen.
 But they have not done so and have not proposed any limiting principle beyond the districts they challenge-which is not enough for the State to have clarity on the law of Section 2 moving forward.